openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 the Event Transmitter responds with a "201 Created" response containing a [JSON][RFC7159] representation of the stream’s configuration in the body.

-If the stream already exists, the Event Transmitter responds with HTTP status code "200 OK" and includes a [JSON][RFC7159] representation of the stream’s configuration in the body.
+If a stream already exists, and the Transmitter allows multiple streams with the same Receiver, the Event Transmitter MUST respond with a new stream ID.
+If the Transmitter does not allow multiple streams with the same Receiver, it MUST respond respond with HTTP status code "200 OK" and include a [JSON][RFC7159] representation of the existing stream’s configuration in the body.

 The HTTP POST request MAY contain the Receiver-Supplied values of the Stream Configuration ({{stream-config}}) object: